 - A declaration, signed by the candidate, to certify that the work has not already been accepted in substance for any degree, and is not being concurrently submitted in candidature for any degree.

 - A signed statement regarding availability of the thesis.

 Detailed instructions on the presentation of work shall be available to candidates in the Academic Regulations.

 Submission of the work shall be defined as submission of a piece or pieces of work submitted in accordance with the requirements specified under submission of directed independent learning (above) and should also meet the requirements (format, word limits, etc.) specified by the Faculty/School.
 A Faculty/School shall have the discretion to determine whether a submission fails to meets these requirements.

 Submission of directed independent learning shall be at the end of the third semester.
 For students entering the University in September this shall be:

 Part-Time Candidates: 36 months after enrolment

-A College may set an earlier deadline for submission, which must be printed in the College's handbook.
+A Faculty/School may set an earlier deadline for submission, which must be printed in the Faculty/School's handbook.

 Candidates who fail to submit their work by the deadline will fail Part Two of the programme and will be awarded a Postgraduate Diploma as an exit award.